GyroSuperintelligence/BabyLM/guides/Genetics.md

 - `ingest(data: bytes) -> None`
   Applies batch learning to the input sequence and commits all writes.

-- `respond(data: bytes) -> bytes`
+- `respond(data: bytes, max_new_tokens: int = 64) -> bytes`
-  For each input byte, applies the egress/ingress cycle.
+  Generates an intelligent response using exon-product physics converted to LEB128 token associations.
+Guarantees that every emitted LEB128 token is complete (no dangling continuation bit).
 Output is produced from learned knowledge; internal physics are never exposed.

 - `get_agent_info() -> dict`
   Reports full agent state, configuration, knowledge statistics, and integrity.